telefonicaid/iotagent-node-lib/doc/api.md

 | `defaultEntityNameConjunction` | ✓        | string         |            | optional string value to set default conjunction string used to compose a default `entity_name` when is not provided at device provisioning time.                                                                                                                         |
 | `autoprovision`                | ✓        | bool           | ✓?         | optional boolean: If `false`, autoprovisioned devices (i.e. devices that are not created with an explicit provision operation but when the first measure arrives) are not allowed in this group.
 Default (in the case of omitting the field) is `true`.                   |

-### Service group operations
+### Config group operations

-The following actions are available under the service group endpoint:
+The following actions are available under the config group endpoint:

-#### Create service group `POST /iot/services`
+#### Create config group `POST /iot/services`

-Creates a set of service groups for the given service and service path.
+Creates a set of config groups for the given service and service path.
 The service and subservice information will taken from the headers, overwritting any preexisting values.

 _**Request headers**_